-Students should arrive at Heathrow, Stanstead, Gatwick or Luton Airport.
-We request that you book your flights according to the start date.
+You should arrive at Heathrow/Gatwick/Luton Airport.
+We request that you book your flights according to the starting date of your specific programme.
 You must arrive on the Saturday or Sunday prior to your course start date.
 If you have booked a transfer service, a driver will meet you outside the customs area and drive you to your homestay or residence.
 Please ensure you arrange and pay the transfer fee in advance.